adamrossnelson/confident_quizes/Git_Fork_Commit_Contrib_Guide.md

 ✅ Make sure you have:

 * A GitHub account (if working in a group only one member / at least one member will need an account).
+* For absolute beginners review: [A brief introduction to Git for beginners | GitHub](https://youtu.be/r8jQ9hVA2qs?si=MNsW2k5A0gveRMjG).
+* For more advanced students review [Intro, Config, Creating a Repo - Version Control with Git](https://youtu.be/4UhGzmijRtM?si=kekn8PwNfAW-IEEs).
-* Git installed on your local machine (or one group member to have git installed).
+* Git installed on your local machine (or one group member to have git installed) - Above videos will assist with installation.
 * A plain text editor (VS Code, Sublime, Jupyter Lab, or similar).

-✅ Work in teams of 4–5.
+✅ Suggested: Work in teams of 4–5.
 Assign one computer as the "main workstation" for submitting your team's quiz.

 ---